Police zone merger: from 6 to 1, vote expected before summer 2026

 - 10 February 2026: presentation of the draft law to the Chamber's Interior committee (hearing, no vote)

-- Before summer 2026: parliamentary vote expected (Quintin's target)
+- Before summer 2026: parliamentary vote expected (Quintin's target), subject to the conflict of interest procedure

 - ~1 year after the vote: entry into force of the single Brussels zone (target 2027)